bjornbytes/lovr.org/docs/How_to_Lua.md

 This is a very brief introduction to the Lua programming language and assumes you've never programmed before.

-If you're familiar with Lua, feel free to skip this guide.
+If you're already familiar with Lua or you're feeling brave and just want to start making stuff, feel free to skip this guide.
 If you know a different programming language or you want a refresher on Lua, check out these guides:

 1. [Learn Lua in 15 Minutes](http://tylerneylon.com/a/learn-lua/)
 1. [Lua for Programmers](http://nova-fusion.com/2012/08/27/lua-for-programmers-part-1/)